joytest-org/joytest/README.md

         --info-fd <n>
-            Print information (in JSON format) that can be used to automate calls to anio-jtest on file descriptor with id <n>.
+            Print information (in JSON format) that can be used to automate calls to joytest on file descriptor with id <n>.

         --slow-test-threshold <n>
             Specify amount after a test is being reported as "slow".